differentiate-catalysis/catalyst-bubble-detection/README.md

 ### Perform Hyperparameter Optimization

-Hyperparameter optimization (HPO) enables the model to search a range for many different preprocessing and training hyperparameters to find the best options.
-Use the `optimize` mode to run HPO.
+Hyperparameter optimization (HPO) enables the utility to find a combination of parameters, such as learning rate, number of epochs, and batch size, that provide the best model performance.
+HPO is run using the `optimize` mode, and requires minimum and maximum values to search between for some parameters, and a list of options to choose from for others.

 When creating a HPO configuration, the following arguments should have two values for the minimum and maximum values respectively:
 * `lr`